 Joe Shuster finally got his co-creator credit with Siegel in 1975 thanks to advocates like Neal Adams and Jerry Robinson, and felt a great deal of pride for taking part in Superman’s creation.
 He was going blind over decades, and eventually lost his sight, and died of heart failure in 1992.

 Harvey Kurtzman worked on Hey Look Comics at Atlas under Martin Goodman from 1946-1949, then some EC Comics from 1949-1952, and helped start up Mad Comics 1952-1956.
-He left Mad to work with Hugh Hefner on Trump Magazine in 1957, and after its failure he worked at Humbug Magazine til 1958, then Help! magazine until 1965.
+He left Mad to work with Hugh Hefner on Trump Magazine in 1957, and after its failure he worked at Humbug Magazine til 1958, then Help! magazine in 1960 until 1965.
 He then spent more than a couple decades on the Little Annie Fannie strip from 1962 to 1988 until his health fell apart and due to disappointment upon learning he did not own the rights to the Annie strip.
 He reconciled with Bill Gaines in the mid 1980s, co-wrote From Aargh! to Zap!
 Harvey Kurtzman’s Visual History of the Comics in 1991, developed parkinsons colon cancer, and died in 1993 from complications of liver cancer.
 This picture is from video series, Comic Book Greats.

 Mark Evanier‘s Kirby book is very well written and extensive.
 A particular touching part was in describing the King of Comic’s death.
 February 6, 1994 Jack Kirby walked outside to pick up the morning newspaper, walked back in and was found unconscious on the kitchen floor from heart failure.
 He was discovered by his wife Roz who called 911, but it was too late.
 This is from Jack Kirby – The King of Comics.